The Bus Rapid Transit Investment Problem: Numerical Experiments for Artificial Instances

 \paragraph*{Influence of Municipalities} The impact of the distribution of the budget among the municipalities is depicted in \Cref{fig:pareto_compare_objMuni}, which is similar in set-up to \Cref{fig:pareto_compare_obj} with the difference that the line styles now represent different budget splits among the municipalities, with the solid line representing the case of a global decision maker.
 Moreover, all results in \Cref{fig:pareto_compare_objMuni} are obtained without the \ConConstr{} ($Z=\infty$).

 The introduction of municipalities generally leads to lower numbers of attracted passengers.
 Because of the distribution of the investment budget among the municipalities, compared to the case of a global decision maker, only a smaller share can be invested and not always in the segments that would attract the most passengers.
-Moreover, considering several municipalities intensifies the findings of the case with a global decision maker: \MinImprov{} requires higher investments for the same number of passengers until around 75\% of investments and is characterized by a return on investment that follows a more convex shape compared to the \Linear{} passenger response.
+Moreover, considering several municipalities intensifies the findings of the case with a global decision maker: \MinImprov{} requires higher investments for the same number of passengers until around 75\% of investments and is characterized by a return on investment that follows a more convex shape compared to the \Linear{} passenger response, with the same explanations as for the case of a global decision maker.
 The impact of the chosen budget split among the municipalities is typically higher for \MinImprov{} as well.
 For budget splits other than COST, the full upgrade may not be achievable even at an investment budget equal to 100\% of the total upgrade costs because individual municipalities may not have enough money available to upgrade all segments belonging to them.
-This is specifically visible for $\alpha_1=\text{MIDDLE}$, $\alpha_2=\text{\EndStationsDemand}$, $\beta= \textrm{PASS}$, in this case, even only about 30\% of the passenger potential are attracted at 100\% investment budget, showing that the investments stagnate at 55\% because of the interplay between budget split and the demand pattern.
+This is specifically visible for $\alpha_1=\text{MIDDLE}$, $\alpha_2=\text{\EndStationsDemand}$, $\beta= \textrm{PASS}$, in this case, even only about 30\% of the passenger potential are attracted at 100\% investment budget, showing that the investment costs stagnate at 55\% because of the interplay between budget split and the demand pattern.
 The results indicate that, especially in case of a non-linear relationship between BRT upgrades and attracted passengers, establishing a framework for collaboration and co-commitment has a large influence on the number of attracted passengers and thereby on the line potential.